 Start Date: 2011

 Completion Date: 2014

-AVA prepared landscape construction documents, specifications, and performed construction administration services during implementation for a creek/habitat restoration project in San Jose.
-As part of the stormwater mitigation for the Berryessa Extension project extending from Fremont to San Jose with stations in Milpitas and San Jose, AVA, as part of the design-build team, served as the architect or record, landscape architect, and engineer for the stations, street crossings, and the Upper Penitencia Creek Wetland Mitigation project.
+Anil Verma Associates, Inc. (AVA) prepared landscape construction documents, specifications, and performed construction administration services during implementation for a creek/habitat restoration project in San Jose.
+As part of the stormwater mitigation for the Berryessa Extension project extending from Fremont to San Jose with stations in Milpitas and Berryessa.
+AVA, as part of the design-build team, served as the architect or record, landscape architect, and engineer for the stations, street crossings, and the Upper Penitencia Creek Wetland Mitigation project.

-As part of the $780 million dollar BART extension project, AVA provided architectural design for two heavy rail station in Milpitas and San Jose.
-In addition to the station campus and street crossings, VTA was required to provide storm water mitigation.
-Upper Penitencia Creek was completely renovated changing the site from a narrow channelized storm drain channel to an open, wide, beautiful, creek with restoration of new habitats for native plants and indigenous animals.
-Log retaining walls, enhanced storm outfall areas, rock outcroppings, and plantings propagated from source materials within a 10 mile radius of the site were incorporated into Landscape Architectural Construction documentation were prepared by AVA.
-The drawings and final implementation was reviewed and approval by several agencies including BART, VTA, Army Corp of Engineers, F&G, the City of San Jose, and utility agencies.
+As part of the $780 million dollar BART extension project, AVA provided architectural design for two heavy rail stations in Milpitas and Berryessa.
+In addition to the station campus and street crossings, VTA was required to provide stormwater mitigation.
+Upper Penitencia Creek was completely renovated changing the site from a narrow channelized storm drain channel to an open, wide, beautiful, creek with the restoration of new habitats for native plants and indigenous animals.
+Log retaining walls, enhanced storm outfall areas, rock outcroppings, and plantings propagated from source materials within a 10-mile radius of the site were incorporated into Landscape Architectural Construction documentation were prepared by AVA.
+The drawings and final implementation were reviewed and approved by several agencies including BART, VTA, Army Corp of Engineers, F&G, the City of San Jose, and utility agencies.
 AVA performed design services during construction and helped achieved approvals for final installation.